A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Related work

 \subsection{Interpretability in Cybersecurity}

-A growing focus has been placed on XAI and LLM-based interpretability techniques that improve transparency in the cybersecurity domain.
-Charmet et al.~\cite{charmet2022} conducted a comprehensive literature survey on XAI for cybersecurity, establishing the theoretical framework and practical requirements for XAI in security applications.
-The survey discusses about how these methods can be used to enhance threat detection and response.
+A growing focus has been placed on explainability and interpretability techniques to improve transparency in the cybersecurity domain.
+XAI has emerged as a critical requirement for security-oriented deep learning systems, where trust, accountability, and human oversight are essential.
+A detailed literature survey on XAI for cybersecurity is presented in \cite{charmet2022xai_cyber_survey}, establishing both theoretical foundations and practical requirements for applying XAI in security-related applications.
+These papers discuss how explainability techniques can enhance threat detection and response capabilities across multiple security domains.
+Domain-specific analyses of XAI methods have demonstrated their applicability to malware detection, highlighting both interpretability benefits and a lack of generalization in evaluating XAI models \cite{mohamed2025ai_cybersecurity_review}.
+A web-based AI platform for phishing email detection is proposed with a strong emphasis on the interpretability of model predictions \cite{subaiey2024robust_xai_platform}, where emails are classified into distinct categories based on their textual patterns.

-Al-Subaiey et al. ~\cite{alsubaiey2024} provided an interpretable web-based AI platform for phishing email detection.
-Their research addresses the critical need for user trust by integrating XAI techniques, specifically LIME, to provide clear justifications for the model's predictions.
-This work demonstrated the practical implementation of XAI in email security systems.
-Recent advances in combining LLM with XAI were demonstrated by Lim et al.~\cite{lim2025}, who developed EXPLICATE, a system that enhances phishing detection through XAI and LLM-powered interpretability using LIME and SHAP techniques.
-A pioneering innovation in this framework is the use of an LLM to translate these technical explanations into natural language.
+Interpretability in cybersecurity has been widely addressed through post-hoc explanation techniques such as LIME, SHAP, and IG to improve transparency and trust in deep learning based security systems \cite{ribeiro2016lime, lundberg2017shap, sundararajan2017ig}.
+Review and survey studies have identified LIME and SHAP as commonly used model-agnostic methods for explaining predictions in cybersecurity applications, including phishing and malware detection, by highlighting influential input features or tokens \cite{saqib2024xai_malware, capuano2022xai_cyber, reynaud2025review_xai_cyber}.
+Gradient-based attribution methods, particularly IG, provide stable and theoretically grounded explanations for neural text classifiers and have been effectively applied to analyze model behavior under adversarial conditions \cite{moraliyage2025ig_adversarial_text}.